Difference Between Justice and Mercy

 Justice vs Mercy

 Justice is a notion founded on the teachings of fair treatment.
-Individuals. shall only receive what they earned, according to justice.
+Individuals shall only receive what they earn, according to justice.

-The notion of social justice is used by emperors and administrations to appear unbiased.
+Emperors and administrations use the notion of social justice to appear unbiased.
 If anything is ethically and morally acceptable, there just has been done right.

 Mercy is a characteristic which resembles compassion and goodness in mankind.
 In contrast to somebody who is brutal, someone who is kind and is considered to be merciful.